evmos/evmos/docs/intro/architecture.md

 Tendermint has evolved to be a general purpose blockchain consensus engine that can host arbitrary application states.
 Since Tendermint can replicate arbitrary applications, it can be used as a plug-and-play replacement for the consensus engines of other blockchains.
-Evmos is such an example of an ABCI application replacing Ethereum's PoW via Tendermint's consensus engine.
+Hazlor is such an example of an ABCI application replacing Ethereum's PoW via Tendermint's consensus engine.

 Another example of a cryptocurrency application built on Tendermint is the Cosmos